wes3985/CoverageCompacter/README_CoverageCompacter.txt

 (3) OUTPUT of CoverageCompacter with binSize set to '2'
 # Notes:
-	- The output is the same as supplying binsize of 1 (2/2=1), this is example data
+	- The output is the same as supplying binsize of 1 (2/2=1) because a boundary is formed at half the bin size and a single base cannot be cut in half.

 chr		start	end		size	firstCoveredBase	lastCoveredBase	meanCoverage	NBasesCovered	DepthSum	coverageFraction chr1	1		1		1		None				None			0.0				0				0			0.0